 In the coming months the sounds your baby makes will start to resemble real words like ‘mama’ and ‘dada’ although your baby might not associate these sounds with their real meanings yet.

 You can help your baby to learn new words by repeating back to them what you think they’re trying to say.
-For example, if your baby says ‘baba’ you could say: ‘Ball.
-Yes, a ball’.
+For example, if your baby says “baba” you could say: “Ball.
+Yes, a ball”.
 This will help them to connect their sounds with real words.
-With enough practice and encouragement from you, your baby’s babble will eventually form into their first words.

 When will they say their first words?

-There isn’t a magic age when babies start talking.
-Usually they’ll start saying their first words somewhere between 12 and 15 months, although some are nearer 18 months before they say their first words.
-Initially your baby might only be saying one or two words and these tend to be names of family members (like ‘mama’ and ‘dada’) or a favourite pet or toy.
-Don’t worry if these words aren't clear yet, any attempts at words should be praised and encouraged.
-Repeating sounds and words your baby makes will help to show you’re listening and will let your baby hear the words they’re trying to say.
+Initially your baby might only be saying one or two words.
+These tend to be names of family members (like ‘mama’ and ‘dada’) or a favourite pet or toy.
+Don’t worry if these words aren't clear yet – any attempts at words should be praised and encouraged.
+Repeating sounds and words your baby makes will help to show you’re listening and will let them hear the words they’re trying to say.

 Although a baby’s first words mark an important milestone in their development, there are other key skills to look out for that will help them to develop language.
 Listening and understanding come before talking and clear words.
 Being able to take part in short back and forth interactions with you, understanding words and using sounds and gestures are all important skills in their development of language.